top of page

 How We Help

-Mental Health First Aid is a nationally recognized training that teaches participants how to identify, understand, and respond to signs of mental illness in their family, friends, community, and workplaces.
+Mental Health First Aid and Question, Persuade, Refer are nationally recognized trainings that teach participants how to identify, understand, and respond to signs of mental illness in their family, friends, community, and workplaces.

 Life-Saving Training, For Anyone